Translations

 Introduction

-Oopsy!
+Oops!
 The Appalachian Irishman has been a little silent lately.
 I have been enduring the workday routine.
-I am working toward state retirement, in eleven more months – if we can get farther along on paying off the mortgage.
+I am working toward state retirement in eleven more months, if we can get farther along on paying off the mortgage.

-Well, today, on a full moon, I must make a “life, such as it is,” update.
-I’m sure that my “millions” of readers out there are excited!
+Well, today, on a full moon, I need to update our “life, such as it is,” information.
+I am sure that “millions” of readers out there are excited!

-First, Mrs. Appalachian Irishman had to start “hitting a lick” at work, on 8/12/2019, Monday – after her way-too-long summer vacation.
+First, Mrs. Appalachian Irishman had to start “hitting a lick” at work on Monday, 8/12/2019, after her summer vacation was over.

-That afternoon, my new, old truck showed me the “service engine soon,” “slip” yellow warning lights.
+That afternoon, my 2006 Frontier flashed the “service engine soon” and “slip” yellow warning lights.
 Oh, well.
-I set an appointment for my truck, at the fix-it shop, for 8/15/2022 (Thursday).
-He rode well enough, despite the yellow warning lights.
+I set up an appointment for my truck at a fix-it shop for Thursday, 8/15/2019.
+My truck drove well enough, despite the yellow warning lights.

-Also, and most importantly, on 8/12/1991, Granny Wood (born 6/16/1901) went from this life to everlastingness.
+Also, and most importantly, on 8/12/1991, my maternal grandmother, Granny Wood (born 6/16/1901), transitioned from temporal to everlasting life.
 I was honored to conduct Granny’s funeral and graveside services.

-On 8/15/2019, full moon Thursday, “favorite” sister-in-law came here, early in the morning.
-She picked up Mrs. Appalachian Irishman, so that they could go to work.
-(They commute, each one driving two or three days a week.)
-That way, I'd have our car and truck both here, as I will explain.
+Today, Thursday, 8/15/2019, is a full moon.
+My “favorite” sister-in-law came here early in the morning.
+She picked up my wife, so they could go to work.
+They commute, each one driving two or three days a week.
+That way, I could have our car and truck both here, as I will explain.

 I burned a day off from my “Hadean Realm” state job.
-I took Molly, our doggy, for out-patient surgery.
-She had a bump on her lower left eyelid that would not go away, as the same bump on her lower right eyelid did.
-Molly is home.
-I took her, to our local veterinarian, in “yellow light warning” truck.
-Her surgery went well!
-I picked up Molly, in the car, after paying way too much money.
-All is well, in Molly world!
-(See “next,” as to why I got Molly, in our car.)
+I took Molly, our “old puppy,” for outpatient surgery.
+She had a bump on her lower left eyelid that would not go away.
+The same bump on her lower right eyelid did vanish on its own.
+Molly is now home.
+I took her to our local veterinarian in my “yellow light warning” truck.
+Molly's surgery went well!
+I picked her up in the car, after paying way too much money.
+All is well in Molly's world!
+See next as to why I got Molly in our car.

 Oh, sorry, the dealership said.
 They had one part in the right box, but it was the wrong part in that right box.
 That’s all they had.
 Deal with it!

-So, some feller drove me home, as I DEMANDED, so that I could then go get Molly!
-The I-will-never-go-back-there Rusty Wallace Nissan dealership promises that they will have the right part in the right box, tomorrow, to fix my computerized truck.
+So, some feller drove me home, as I demanded.
+Once home, I drove our car to get Molly!
+The I-will-never-go-back-there Rusty Wallace Nissan dealership promised that they will have the right part in the right box tomorrow to fix my computerized truck.
 We’ll see.
 I doubt that the part will be in tomorrow.

 Conclusion

 More updates are coming!
-I’m sure that my “millions of readers” want to know!
+I’m sure that “millions of readers” want to know the rest of the story!
 Y’all have fun out there, ya hear?
-Oh, it’s a full moon tonight.

 No comments: